1jour1vin

 Wine rated (2023 guide) 94/100

-Rated estate (2024 guide) 4 stars (These represent the excellence of French vineyards.
-The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment.)
+Rated estate (2024 guide) 4*Stars (These represent the pinnacle of French winemaking.
+The finest terroirs cultivated by the greatest winemakers.
+Tasting their wine is always a magical experience)

-More reserved on the nose, Gruenspiel unfolds a spherical and spicy texture, transformed by an almost earthy vibration.
-With its notes of gentian and star anise on the finish, its extraordinary personality is reminiscent of certain vermouths.
+More reserved on the nose, Gruenspiel unfolds a rounded, spicy profile, transformed by an almost earthy vibrancy.
+With its notes of gentian and star anise on the finish, its distinctive character is reminiscent of certain vermouths.

 About the estate: